yechielb2000/maze/README.md

 _Maze_
 ----

-_The application generates a maze and opens a new thread to solve it, it calls the `runAlgorithm` function and if it finds a solution it returns true, and if not it returns flase. and this is how we know if there is a solution to the maze._
+_The application generates a maze and opens a new thread to solve it, it calls the `runAlgorithm` function and it returns true or false depends if it found a solution or not. and this is how we know if there is a solution to the maze._

 _Here is the algorithms function :_